Expatriate Employee Transfer

 - Once the transfer application has been processed, the old (current) employer would be credited with the unused remaining period of the work permit as a “credit note” in the system.

-- If the consent of the employee’s old (current) employer is obtained electronically in the EMS system through the “allow transfer function”, or the employer had given the employee a “No Objection Letter”, the transfer will be instant (no need to wait for any period of time or complete 12 months of service).
+- If the consent of the employee’s old (current) employer is obtained electronically in the EMS system through the “allow transfer function, the transfer will be instant (no need to wait for any period of time or complete 12 months of service).
 The employer would be then instantly credited with the unused remaining period of the work permit as a “credit note” in the system.
-If there is an agreement between the old and the new employer to credit the new employer, such agreement must be uploaded in the system at the time of submitting the transfer application.

-- In case of permit expiry or termination/ cancellation (and if the “intention” has been registered), the employee has 30 days from the cancellation or expiry date in order to obtain a new work permit on the new employer, otherwise he/she needs to travel out of the country first, before the new employer can apply for him / her.
+- In case of permit expiry or termination/ cancellation the employee has 30 days from the cancellation or expiry date in order to obtain a new work permit on the new employer, otherwise he/she needs to travel out of the country first, before the new employer can apply for him / her.

 - The employee continues to work for the first employer; and his due monthly fees shall be paid until the approval of the transfer application and the new employer’s payment of the new work permit fees.